Arosian-Stagg/TF2-Binds/README.md

 shift = announce to chat that you have uber.
 Will change for each loadout.

+[ = switches to stock uber and announces your switch to your team.
+] = switches to Kritz uber and announces your switch to your team.
+' = Switches to Vacc uber and announces your switch to your team.

+EVERYTIME YOU SWAP TO MEDIC FOR THE FIRST TIME IT WILL THINK YOU HAVE STOCK UBER, SO WHEN YOU WANT TO USE A CERTIN UBER, USE THE LOADOUT SWAPPER FOR QUICK EASE AND RIGHT VOICE CHAT.

 THE GAME WILL THINK THAT
 LOADOUT A = Uber
 LOADOUT B = Kritz
 LOADOUT C = VAC

-//Uber Pop Chat Announcement
+Uber Pop Chat Announcement
-alias "pop_uber" "says to team ** UBER POPPED!
+UBER says to team ** UBER POPPED!
 MAKE ME PROUD!
-PUSH **" alias "pop_kritz" "says to team ** KRITZ POPPED!
+PUSH! ** KRITZ says to team ** KRITZ POPPED!
 MAKE ME PROUD!
-PUSH **" alias "pop_vacc" "says to team ** VACC POINT USED!
-HOLD ON TIGHT! **" alias "announce_pop" "pop_uber"
+PUSH! ** VAC says to team ** VACC POINT USED!
+HOLD ON TIGHT! **

-EVERYTIME YOU SWAP TO MEDIC FOR THE FIRST TIME IT WILL THINK YOU HAVE STOCK UBER, SO WHEN YOU WANT TO USE A CERTIN UBER, USE THE LOADOUT SWAPPER FOR QUICK EASE AND RIGHT VOICE CHAT.

-[ = switches to stock uber and announces your switch to your team.
-] = switches to Kritz uber and announces your switch to your team.
-' = Switches to Vacc uber and announces your switch to your team.

 _____________________________
 SNIPER: a quick jarate throw.
 Q(hold) = throws jarate then back to sniper upon release.